-To integrate devices with the Bosch IoT Suite you have to use an existing or develop a custom device firmware.
+To integrate devices with the Bosch IoT Suite you have to use existing firmware or develop a custom device firmware.

-The device will send data to our cloud services and will need handle remote control operations sent for your business applications via our cloud services to your connected devices.
+The device will send data to our cloud services, and will need to handle remote control operations, sent from your business applications via our cloud services to your connected devices.

 How to execute